 Key HR takeaways

-, HR must have a clear communication strategy as part of the plan.
+When undergoing change management, HR must have a clear communication strategy as part of the plan.
 Anderson highlighted the elements of a clear change management plan as including:

 - Timeframe.
 The pace of change can have an impact on its success.
 Move too fast and you risk creating confusion; move too slow and you lose momentum.

 - Objectives.
 Both long term and short term should be considered.

 - Impact analysis.
 Consider how changes will affect employees, culture and workflow.

 - Identify potential obstacles.
 This might be stakeholder resistant to change, or budgetary or regulatory.
 Have a plan for how these will be managed.